Bathing: Medieval and early-modern Europe

 Christianity has always placed a strong emphasis on hygiene.
 Despite the denunciation of the mixed bathing style of Roman pools by early Christian clergy, as well as the pagan custom of women bathing naked in front of men, this did not stop the Church from urging its followers to go to public baths for bathing, which contributed to hygiene and good health according to the Church Fathers, Clement of Alexandria and Tertullian.
 The Church also built public bathing facilities that were separate for both sexes near monasteries and pilgrimage sites; also, the popes situated baths within church basilicas and monasteries since the early Middle Ages.
-Pope Gregory the Great urged his followers on value of bathing as a bodily need.
+Pope Gregory the Great urged his followers on the value of bathing as a bodily need.

-Great bathhouses were built in Byzantine centers such as Constantinople and Antioch, and the popes allocated to the Romans bathing through diaconia, or private Lateran baths, or even a myriad of monastic bath houses functioning in eighth and ninth centuries.
-The Popes maintained their baths in their residences which described by scholar Paolo Squatriti as "luxurious baths", and bath houses including hot baths incorporated into Christian Church buildings or those of monasteries, which known as "charity baths" because they served both the clerics and needy poor people.
+Great bathhouses were built in Byzantine centers such as Constantinople and Antioch, and the popes allocated to the Romans bathing through diaconia, or private Lateran baths, or even a myriad of monastic bath houses functioning in the eighth and ninth centuries.
+The Popes maintained baths in their residences which were described by scholar Paolo Squatriti as "luxurious baths", and bath houses including hot baths were incorporated into Christian Church buildings or those of monasteries, which were known as "charity baths" because they served both the clerics and needy poor people.
 Public bathing was common in larger towns and cities such as Paris, Regensburg and Naples.
-The Catholic religious orders of the Augustinians and Benedictines had rules for ritual purification, and inspired by Benedict of Nursia encouragement for the practice of therapeutic bathing; Benedictine monks played a role in the development and promotion of spas.
+The Catholic religious orders of the Augustinians and Benedictines had rules for ritual purification, and inspired by Benedict of Nursia encouraged the practice of therapeutic bathing; Benedictine monks played a role in the development and promotion of spas.
 Protestantism also played a prominent role in the development of the British spas.

 In the Middle Ages, bathing commonly took place in public bathhouses.
 Public baths were also havens for prostitution, which created some opposition to them.
-Rich people bathed at home, most likely in their bedroom, as 'bath' rooms were not common.
+Rich people bathed at home, most likely in their bedroom, as "bath" rooms were not common.
 Bathing was done in large, wooden tubs with a linen cloth laid in it to protect the bather from splinters.
 Additionally, during the Renaissance and Protestant Reformation, the quality and condition of the clothing (as opposed to the actual cleanliness of the body itself) were thought to reflect the soul of an individual.
 Clean clothing also reflected one's social status; clothes made the man or woman.

+Due to Black Death plague, introduced from Asia to Europe, public baths were closed to avoid contagion.
+In the sixteenth century, the popularity of public bathhouses in Europe sharply declined, perhaps due to the new plague of syphilis which made sexual promiscuity more risky, or stronger religious prohibitions on nudity surrounding the Protestant Reformation.
+Some Europeans came to believe the false idea that bathing or steaming would open pores to disease.